The Sting (musical)

-The Sting is a musical thriller with a book by Bob Martin and music and lyrics by Mark Hollmann, Greg Kotis, and Harry Connick Jr., based on the 1973 film The Sting.
+The Sting is an American musical thriller with a book by Bob Martin and music and lyrics by Mark Hollmann, Greg Kotis, and Harry Connick Jr., based on the 1973 film The Sting.

 Productions

 The Paper Mill Playhouse presented the musical in a limited engagement from March 29 until April 29, 2018.
 The score contained music by Scott Joplin including "The Entertainer."
 John Rando directed, with choreography by Warren Carlyle and music direction by Fred Lassen.

 The Paper Mill Playhouse production was billed as a "pre-broadway tryout" but as of September 2021, the show is yet to open on Broadway.

 Synopsis

 Chicago.
 1936.
 Get ready to enter a smoke-filled world of cons and capers, where nothing is what it seems and no one is who they appear to be.
 Based on the 1973 Academy Award-winning film, The Sting tells the tale of a pair of con men, small town grifter Johnny Hooker and big-time hustler Henry Gondorff (Harry Connick, Jr.), who plot to bring down the city's most corrupt racketeer.
 The Sting takes you back to an era where jazz reigns, the stakes are high, and the dice are always loaded.